ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/configurations/delete-key.dotnet.markdown

-﻿#Commands : DeleteKeyAsync
+#Commands : DeleteKeyAsync

-**DeleteKeyAsync** is used to remove a configuration stored under a specified key.
+**DeleteKeyAsync** is used to remove a configuration stored under the specified key.

 ## Syntax